Watering with a Sprinkler on a Hose in Sandy to Sandy Loam Soils

 This is where you take a small hose like the one pictured, attach it to a hose and place it at the base of where you want to water the tree/shrub.
 For sand to sandy-loam soils, the soil feels coarse and seems that it can never suck up enough water.
 The following chart based on daytime temperature will help give you a guide on how often and long to run a small sprinkler on a hose.
 The wind is another factor that can change things.
 When in doubt, you need to dig down 8 inches for shrubs/perennials and 12 inches for trees with a shovel, trowel or use a soil probe to make sure you are soaking in deep enough.

--50˚F or less once a month for evergreens, check every two months for deciduous plants during the dormant season.
+-50˚F or less once a month for evergreens; check every two months for deciduous plants during the dormant season and deep soak for one to two hours.

--50 to 70˚F deep soak once every two weeks after leaves emerge.
+-50 to 70˚F deep soak once every two weeks after leaves emerge for one to two hours.

 -70 to 85˚F deep soak once a week for one hour.